 For other problems or concerns the College depends on all members of the campus community to be alert to conditions and relationships for signs of potential harm.
 Faculty, staff, administrators, students and community members should report apparent violations of the student code of conduct or any concern regarding an individual who may be a danger to self and others or in need of intervention for other reasons.
 Any of the individuals listed above under Resources are prepared to respond to your concern.
-However, you are encouraged to use the following links on the college website: https://davidsondavie-advocate.symplicity.com/public_report/index.php/pid124161? for student code of conduct violations or for health, safety or other behavioral concerns.
+However, you are encouraged to use the following links on the college website for student code of conduct violations or for health, safety or other behavioral concerns.
 Any report immediately enters a secure database.
-Automated notification is sent to the Associate Vice President of Student Affairs and the Sr. Director of Student Belonging and Wellness, who reviews the report and works on next steps, sometimes in consultation with the Behavioral Intervention Team.
+Automated notification is sent to the Vice President of Student Affairs and the Sr. Director of Student Belonging and Wellness, who reviews the report and works on next steps, sometimes in consultation with the Behavioral Intervention Team.